AFL 2025 Least Wins Wooden Spoon Betting – Odds, Tips & Predictions

 • What has changed?
 Plenty.
 Shai Bolton, Liam Baker, Daniel Rioli and Jack Graham were traded, while the great Dustin Martin retired alongside Dylan Grimes and Marlion Pickett.
 Coming in is a plethora of high draft picks; Sam Lalor, Josh Smillie, Taj Hotton, Jonty Faull, Harry Armstrong and Luke Trainor to name a few.

-Bet on Richmond Tigers to finish the season with the least wins at $1.65 with Bet365
+Bet on the Tigers to finish with the least wins @ $1.65 with PlayUp

 West Coast Eagles